reactjs/react.dev/content/docs/thinking-in-react.md

 The first thing you'll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
 If you're working with a designer, they may have already done this, so go talk to them!
 Their Photoshop layer names may end up being the names of your React components!

 But how do you know what should be its own component?
-Just use the same techniques for deciding if you should create a new function or object.
+Use the same techniques for deciding if you should create a new function or object.
 One such technique is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

 Since you're often displaying a JSON data model to a user, you'll find that if your model was built correctly, your UI (and therefore your component structure) will map nicely.
 That's because UI and data models tend to adhere to the same *information architecture*, which means the work of separating your UI into components is often trivial.
-Just break it up into components that represent exactly one piece of your data model.
+Break it up into components that represent exactly one piece of your data model.

 ![Component diagram](../images/blog/thinking-in-react-components.png)

-You'll see here that we have five components in our simple app.
+You'll see here that we have five components in our app.
 We've italicized the data each component represents.

   1. **`FilterableProductTable` (orange):** contains the entirety of the example
   2. **`SearchBar` (blue):** receives all *user input*